Instant Pot Shrimp Boil

 Recipe Variations:

-• Spicier: Try making this recipe spicier by using red pepper flakes, cayenne pepper, or hot sauce.
+• Spicier: Try making this recipe spicier by using red pepper flakes, cayenne pepper, or more hot sauce.

 Frequently Asked Questions